 Every time I go to a WordCamp conference, I see more and more managed WordPress hosting services advertising their company.
 It’s big business.

-Many managed WordPress hosting companies spawned from design companies who recogised the need to cater hosting specifically for their WordPress clients, however their success made larger hosting companies take notice.
+Many managed WordPress hosting companies spawned from design companies who recognised the need to cater hosting specifically for their WordPress clients, however, their success made larger hosting companies take notice.
 Today, every major hosting company offers a package that is catered to WordPress users.

 I have been hosting websites for 20 years and experienced many highs and lows.
 I have had my websites deleted by a company because they said my CPU usage was too high, I was kicked off by KnownHost because I received a DDoS attack, and I ran my own dedicated server for over ten years.